rocky1638/rocky1638.github.io/content/consistency-patterns.md

 A common guarantee that is a superset of causal consistency is **consistent prefix reads**, which ensures that all replicas will receive updates in the same **global ordering**.

 As such, this inconsistency can only become present in [[multi-leader-replication|multi-leader]] or [[leaderless-replication|leaderless]] systems, as having a single leader accepting writes will always ensure that there is a single consistent global ordering of writes.

+See [this post on Educative](https://www.educative.io/blog/causal-consistency-model#ayYuaeLZOeIZwQuC52K4E) for a diagram that demonstrates how version vectors can be used to implement causal consistency.

 ### eventual consistency